TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

     > end
     1 2 3 4 => nil

-**`until`** is almost identical to `while` but, instead of running as long as the specified condition is `true`, it runs as long as the condition is `false`
+`until` is almost identical to `while` but, instead of running as long as the specified condition is `true`, it runs as long as the condition is `false`

 **`for`** is a looping mechanism present in lots of other languages but it gets de-emphasized in Ruby and you don't see it used much.
 A common use is to loop over every number in a range.
-Whatever you name the first variable is how you call that number inside the loop:
+You name the variable that holds the current number at the top and can then access it from inside the loop:

     > for a_number in (1..3)
     >   print "#{a_number} "
     > end
     1 2 3 => 1..3

 Things get more interesting when you realize that most of your loops will probably involve looping over each element in either an array or a hash of items.
-Ruby knows this and made it super easy for you by specifying the `each` method that you call directly on that array or hash.
-It will automatically pass whichever item it is currently on into your code block.
+Ruby knows this and made it super easy for you by specifying the `#each` method that you call directly on that array or hash.  `#each` will automatically pass whichever item it is currently on into your code block.
 That item will be named whatever name you specify inside the pipes `| name_goes_here |`:

     > guys = ["Bob", "Billy", "Joe"]
-    > guys.each do |current_name|    # better to call it just "name"
+    > guys.each do |current_name|    # better to call it just "name" in your code
     >   print "#{current_name}! "
     > end
     Bob!
 Billy!
 Joe! => ["Bob", "Billy", "Joe"]  # returns original array

 Many other loops are just you trying to do something a certain number of times (which was the case in our `for` loop example).
-In that case, Ruby has the simplest possible method for you, `times`  If you pipe in an argument, it will be the current iteration starting from zero:
+In that case, Ruby has the simplest possible method for you: `#times`.
+If you pipe in an argument, it will take the value of the current iteration (starting from zero):

     > 5.times do |jump_num|
     >     print "Jump #{jump_num}!"
     > end
     Jump 1!Jump 2!Jump 3!Jump 4!Jump 5!=> 5

-A couple other methods with similar purposes to `times` that you see less frequently:
+A couple other methods with similar purposes to `#times` that you see less frequently:

-* `upto`, as in `1.upto(4) { |current_number| ...some code... }`, just like `times` but you choose the starting and ending point instead of always starting at zero.
+* `#upto`, as in `1.upto(4) { |current_number| ...some code... }`, just like `#times` but you choose the starting and ending point instead of always starting at zero.
-* `downto`, similar to `upto` but... down... to....
+* `#downto`, similar to `#upto` but... down... to....

-Your best friends early on will be `while` for anything that needs to run until a certain condition is reached (like winning the game), `each` for any time you want to do stuff with every item in an array or hash, and `times` for the simple cases when you just want to do something a fixed number of times.
+Your best friends early on will be `while` for anything that needs to run until a certain condition is reached (like winning the game), `#each` for any time you want to do stuff with every item in an array or hash, and `#times` for the simple cases when you just want to do something a fixed number of times.

 Because you may want some additional control over your loops, use these statements to jump in and out of them for certain abnormal conditions:

 * `break` will **stop the current loop**.
 Often used with an `if` to specify under what conditions to do that.
 * `next` will **jump to the next iteration**.
 Also usually used with an `if` statement.
 * `redo` will let you restart the loop (without evaluating the condition on the first go-through), again usually with some condition